st4rdog/st4rdog.github.io/_references/programming/class.md

   * Executes an action.
 Makes something happen.
   * Examples: Jump(), Move()

+Just like high school, mathematics class contains all the information about mathematics.
+Mathematics doesn't contain any information about history or art.

 A **Class** can be added to a **GameObject** as a **Component**.

 An **Instance** is a version/copy of a Class that exists "in the world".
 Cake is to recipe, as Instance is to Class.